 Are you confused by all the terminology and symbols when you try to read a sewing pattern?
 This topic came up in our private FB group last week.
-I wanted a fun way to explain how to read a sewing pattern and I've been wanting to sew up some shorts so I thought why not teach how to read a sewing pattern in a shorts sew-along.
+I wanted a fun way to explain how to read a sewing pattern, and I've wanted to sew up some shorts, so I thought, why not teach how to read a sewing pattern in a shorts sew-along.

 The Shorts Pattern

 I will be using Simplicity 1502.
-This pattern contains several different options but we will be sewing the simple shorts.
+This pattern contains several different options, but we will be sewing simple shorts.
 These shorts do not have pockets.
 You do not have to use this pattern to sew-along with us.
-As I walk you through the steps if you're using another pattern you'll see almost all shorts patterns are sewn the same way.
+As I walk you through the steps, if you're using another pattern, you'll see almost all shorts patterns are sewn the same way.

 For those wanting pockets, the next sew-along we do will include pockets in the pants, skirt, or shorts.
-I haven't decided which we'll do next.
-If you have a preference let me know in the comments.
-I do know that in early July I want to do another sew-along using Simplicity 1501.
+I haven't decided what we'll do next.
+If you have a preference, let me know in the comments.
+I do know that in early July, I want to do another sew-along using Simplicity 1501.
 These are cute shorts that are a little more advanced in technique but just like for this sew-along, I'll walk through each step.

 Fabric for Sewing Shorts

 The pattern I'm using calls for a cotton fabric or cotton blend.
 For this sew-along, I suggest sticking with cotton fabric.
 Cotton is easy to work with and doesn't require any special handling while sewing it.
 For most shorts patterns, you'll need about 1 yard of fabric depending on the size you are sewing.